yasser100ali/deepscribe-project/README.md

 - **Conversation Memory** - Maintains context across patient interactions
 - **Medical Knowledge Base** - Integrated medical terminology and protocols

-### Security & Compliance
-- **HIPAA Compliance** - Built with healthcare data protection in mind
-- **End-to-End Encryption** - All patient data is encrypted in transit and at rest
-- **Role-Based Access Control** - Different access levels for patients vs. medical professionals
-- **Audit Logging** - Complete logs of all data access and modifications

 ## 📋 Prerequisites